 During your rehabilitation programme, you will begin to turn the tide of life back in your favour.
 This will require hard work on your behalf.
-We believe our rehab in Essex will immediately contribute to your long-term recovery goals.

 We believe this treatment will do for you what no other treatment is able to do.
-It gives you a step-by-step system for overcoming these reasons behind your addiction so you may continue to live your life in sobriety.
+It gives you a step-by-step system for overcoming the reasons behind your addiction so you may continue to live your life in sobriety.

-Do I Need To Go To Rehab?
+How Do I Know If I Need Rehab?